RavenGrappling/RavenGrappling.github.io/index.md

   </h1>

   <p>
-    Raven Grappling is a modern Brazilian Jiu Jitsu school, affiliated with Subconscious Jiu Jitsu, that prides itself on making this martial art safe and enjoyable for everyone.
+    We are a Brazilian Jiu Jitsu school, affiliated with Subconscious Jiu Jitsu, that prides itself on making this martial art safe and enjoyable for everyone.
   </p>
   <p>
     Students can expect to be welcomed into a relaxed and professional training environment, where they can be as casual or competitive as they like.
-Regardless of the reason you choose to pursue martial arts, you can always rely on our ongoing determination to help you achieve your goals, while keeping you safe.
+Regardless of the reason you choose to pursue martial arts, you can always rely on our ongoing commitment to help you achieve your goals.
   </p>
   <p>
     Whether you are a member or just visiting, you can count on being well treated and welcomed.
 Our priority is to create a fun and nurturing environment, where everyone can enjoy the benefits of Brazilian Jiu Jitsu as well as the wonderful people who practice it.